JakeBGitHub/RickandMortyWebApp/README.md

 **Accessing the home page**:
 `@app.route('/home', methods=['GET'])`

-Directs users to the home page with welcome message for users of this web application.
+Directs users to the home page with a welcome message for users of this web application.
 Also acts as an index directing users to various services in the app.

 One can make a GET request through the browser with https://www.rickandmortyapp.co.uk/home or by using the curl command: